 Important is the "correct" amount of water, too little moisture can water stress (also called drought stress) lead, with excessive rain again occurs too much vegetation (deciduous growth).
 Especially at the vintage Rain is undesirable and leads through the grape juice dilution to poor wine quality.
 In extreme cases, the so-called wet stress occurs, in which the berries swell or even burst and thereby oxidize the grape juice or even ferment in extreme cases.
-In addition, too much moisture infestation by certain microorganisms such mushrooms or bacteria promoted.
-The moisture of the soil can be through the Tensiometer be measured.
+In addition, by too much moisture, the infestation by certain microorganisms such mushrooms or bacteria promoted.
+The moisture of the soil can be caused by the Tensiometer be measured.

-Decisive for a good water balance is the ground Ideally, it is loose and deep, so that the roots spread wide or dig deep into the ground, making it light nutrient and water can be absorbed.
-Important a balance between Water storage capacity and water discharge, Waterlogging is extremely damaging to the roots, especially after spring growth blossom to bad fruit set and Verrieseln, A good drainage can through greening Covering the floor with mulch or by artificial drainage (drainage).
+Decisive for a good water balance is the ground Ideally, it is loose and deep, so that the roots spread out and dig deep into the soil, making them light nutrient and water can be absorbed.
+Important a balance between Water storage capacity and water discharge, Waterlogging is extremely damaging to the roots, especially after spring growth blossom to bad fruit set and Verrieseln, A good water drain can through greening Covering the floor with mulch or by artificial drainage (drainage).
 The second important criterion is the water storage capacity in the subsoil.
-These are the layers above, mostly denser and lower lying above the sedimentary or mother rock.
+These are the layers above the sedimentary or native rock, mostly denser and deeper.

-The subsoil lies beneath the root layer of nutrients through which the roots pass.
-For example, clay is ideal, because it holds the moisture in the ground, the evaporation (Evaporation of the water and thus dehydration) counteracts and also passes the water only to a limited and metered extent to the roots.
+The subsoil lies below the root layer of nutrients through which the roots pass.
+Clay, for example, is ideally suited because it holds the moisture in the ground evaporation (Evaporation of water and thus dehydration) counteracts and also passes the water only to a limited and metered extent to the roots.
 Unlike rain, however, dew does not contribute much to the water supply of the vine.
-Rather, Tau promotes the development of fungi - mostly this is undesirable ( mildew. green rot. black rot ), but for the production of sweet wines by the Botrytis (Noble rot) also beneficial.
+Rather Tau promotes the development of mushrooms - mostly this is undesirable ( mildew. green rot. black rot ), but for the production of noble wines by the Botrytis (Noble rot) also beneficial.
 The latter is coming (the prime example is the French area Sauterne ) often near waters in front.

 An artificial irrigation is done mainly to increase yields and is used in the production of table grapes. raisins or mass wine common.
-A common form is the so-called drip irrigation , in which water drops are purposely released from perforated spots at regular intervals from hoses permanently installed in the soil at regular intervals.
+A common form is the so-called drip irrigation , in which water drops emerge from punctured spots at perforated points at fixed intervals from fixed hoses in the soil.
 In this technique also finds the so-called fertigation (Irrigation Fertilizer) application.
 A second form is the flooding , in which water is channeled between the vine rows and drains away.
 Special forms of irrigation are Partial rootzone drying (partial root drying) and Regulated deficit irrigation (regulated deficit irrigation)